larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 ### What is the Nervous System

 - all pain, even things such as stomach pain, stem from the nervous system
-- the nervous system is essential when wanting to understanding or change experience
+- the nervous system is essential when understanding or changing experience
 - the body's actions and thoughts can be viewed as a flow of electrical activity between neurons